anthonypiccolo/minimal-mistakes/_posts/2020-10-12-nba-betting-model-gcp.md

     <img src="https://anthonypiccolo.xyz/assets/2020/10/nba-betting-model-architecture.png" alt>
 </figure>

-This architecture does not use any compute resources and is unlikeely to incur any billing costs in GCP.
+This architecture does not use any compute resources and is unlikely to incur any billing costs in GCP.

 I plan on writing additional posts detailing the code to scrape the NBA data, build the relevant piplines and serve the ultimate line for daily matchups.